matt2005/matt2005.github.io/_posts/2019-12-27-repost---reading-obd2-data-without-elm327---part1.md

 For example to request mode 0x01 PID 0x0C (RPM) simply send:
 0x02 0x01 0x0C 0x00 0x00 0x00 0x00 0x00

-Message ID must be 0x7DF for standard (11 bit) addressing and 0x18DB33F1 for extended (29 bit) addressing.
+Message ID must be **0x7DF** for standard (11 bit) addressing and **0x18DB33F1** for extended (29 bit) addressing.
 Each message will be acknowledged by the car.

 ## PID response

-The response will carry a message ID of 0x7E8 (standard addressing) or 0x18DAF111 (extended), so the CAN controller receive filter must pass those message IDs.
+The response will carry a message ID of **0x7E8** (standard addressing) or **0x18DAF111** (extended), so the CAN controller receive filter must pass those message IDs.
 Example:
 0x04 0x41 0x0C 0x31 0x64 0x00 0x00 0x00

 First byte is the length of the payload field (in this case 4 bytes are valid), second byte – it is a response to mode 0x01 PID, third byte is the PID (0x0C), bytes 0x31 and 0x64 are byes A and B of the PID.

-To get RPM you have to use a formula from table of PIDs.
+To get RPM you have to use a formula from table of PIDs [PID Table].
 In this case the engine speed is (256 * 0x31 + 0x64)/4 = 3161 rpm.

 ## Summary

-Everything you need to get live OBD2 data from your car is to send a simple CAN frame and wait for the response.
+**Everything you need to get live OBD2 data from your car is to send a simple CAN frame and wait for the response**.
 You don’t need a protocol translator like ELM327 or STN1110 (though they will support more protocols and vehicle types, including all communication quirks found through the years).

 I have described only getting data for mode 01 (mode 02 is identical).
 Other modes may require different data formats.
 For example getting the VIN number (due to its length) is more complicated, because it has to be split between many CAN frames.